uf-mil/mil/Navigation-Vessel.md

 **Navigation Vessel**

+Overall info:
 * Gumstix board used in NAV vessel, running Linux
 * Custom board with IMU, designed by ???
+* FPGA is on custom board, provides basic level shifting functionality - configuration image is provided through Gumstix
+* Board is mounted to side with Ethernet bulkhead connector, very short cables from pressure sensor and DVL

 Linux disk commands:
 * List disks/partitions: sudo fdisk -l